PartCo: Part-Level Correspondence Priors Enhance Category Discovery: Introduction

 Vision Transformer (ViT) models, in addition to the classification token, incorporate patch tokens that encapsulate high-dimensional features for each image patch.
 These patch tokens inherently contain part-level observations, offering a granular perspective of the image's composition.
 However, directly utilizing these patch tokens presents several challenges: the absence of explicit part-level information, the presence of foreground-background noise, and varying object scales and orientations across samples.
 These issues necessitate an effective \textit{supervisory signal} to fully harness the potential of patch token representations in ViT models.

-Recent advancements in self-supervised vision foundation models, particularly the ViT-based DINO variants~\citep{caron2021emerging, oquab2023dinov2,simeoni2025dinov3}, have demonstrated remarkable generalizability across various tasks.
+Recent advancements in self-supervised vision foundation models, particularly the ViT-based DINO variants~\cite{caron2021emerging, oquab2023dinov2,simeoni2025dinov3}, have demonstrated remarkable generalizability across various tasks.
 These models excel at extracting high-dimensional patch token features that capture detailed and localized semantic information for each image patch.
 Unlike the classification token, which summarizes the entire image, patch tokens focus on specific parts, providing a more detailed view of the image's composition.
-Importantly, these enhanced feature descriptors inherently provide the necessary part-level correspondence labels, serving as an ideal supervisory signal for leveraging patch tokens within the GCD framework.
+Importantly, these enhanced feature descriptors inherently provide the necessary part-level correspondence labels, serving as an ideal supervisory signal for leveraging patch tokens within the framework.

 To address these challenges, we propose \emph{\textbf{PartCo}}, short for \textbf{Part}-Level \textbf{Co}rrespondence Prior, a versatile framework designed to introduce part-level correspondence labels into the GCD process.
 By explicitly guiding ViT patch token features with these correspondence labels, PartCo better leverages the utilization of the model's rich feature representations.
 Additionally, we introduce a novel part-level correspondence loss that effectively leverages these part-level features, ensuring that detailed object part information is accurately captured and utilized for category discovery.
-Through comprehensive evaluations on both fine-grained and generic benchmark datasets, PartCo achieves state-of-the-art (SOTA) performance, setting a new standard for the GCD task.
+Through comprehensive evaluations on both fine-grained and generic benchmark datasets, PartCo significantly improves GCD methods and outperforms most existing methods, setting a new standard for the GCD task.